Santa María la Real of Nájera: Mausoleum of the infantes

 The mausoleum of the infantes can be found on the left aisle where the remains of those royal personalities who did not become kings are located.
 Among all the tombs the most relevant is the tomb of Blanca Garcés, also known as Blanca of Navarra.
 Blanca of Navarra's tomb, of which only the lid is preserved, is the only original of the set.
 It dates back to the 12th century and is a piece of Romanesque manufacture.
 It is decorated with bas-reliefs which depict scenes of the Gospels and the life of the deceased, who died at a very early age.

 Mausoleum of the Dukes of Nájera

 The high altar is located on the left side of the mausoleum of Manrique de Lara, duques of Nájera since its creation by the catholic Monarchs in 1482.
 The dukes of Nájera ruled the city until the year 1600 when they left no successors.
-The most relevant among them is tomb og the first duke of, known as the Strong, Pedro Manrique III de Lara which played a relevant role in the court of Ferdinand II of Aragon, taking part with him in the Granada War and then as virrey of Navarra after the conquer of this kingdom in 1512.
+The most relevant among them is the tomb of the first duke of, known as the Strong, Pedro Manrique III de Lara which played a relevant role in the court of Ferdinand II of Aragon, taking part with him in the Granada War and then as virrey of Navarra after the conquer of this kingdom in 1512.
 Also buried there is Juan Esteban Manrique de Lara, who was virrey of Navarra in 1521 and who fought by Ignatius of Loyola in the siege of Pamplona.